What is 3D Printing?

 Printing Your STL File

-Files in STL format should be submitted via the 3D Printing Request Form.
+Files in binary STL format should be submitted via the 3D Printing Request Form.
 Multiple STL files can be submitted in ZIP format.
 Once submitted an email will be received containing a ticket number which is required for tracking purposes.
 Reply to that email if you have any questions about your order.
+Please note, Academic submissions will take priority.

 Picking up Your Model

-When notified that your model is ready go to the chosen pick up location.
+When notified by e-mail ticket that your model is ready go to the chosen pick up location.
 You will be given a receipt for your model listing the print cost.
-Take this receipt to the library Circulation Desk to make your payment and then collect your model.
+Take this receipt to the Killam Library Service Point to make your payment, then return with the second receipt to collect your model.

 What to expect:

-The Replicator 2 is best at printing objects designed from the ground up.
+The Ultimaker 3 is best at printing objects designed from the ground up.
 Objects that contain extreme overhangs—or where large parts of the object are suspended in mid-air—will not print as well as objects without overhangs.

 Errors in a 3D print depend on a number of factors: